Links

 Miner controls supply on the blockchain by mining blocks.

-If mining pools shut down their mining activities for some reason, the network cannot be maintained.
+If mining pools shut down or limit their mining activities for some reason, the network cannot be maintained.
 As mining pools make profits as much as they can, normally there is a timing gap between mining and monetization.
 By observing their behaviors via metrics such as miner outflows, traders can find unique signals to make profits.
 We define a miner in our metrics as all participants in the mining pool including individual miners.

 Miners are OG whales.
 They periodically send a certain amount of BTC to exchanges, but if they decided to sell more coins, their outflow is likely to be changed significantly.